 Weighted blankets are used by occupational therapists for their patients.
 It’s used, in this case, to elevate the problems of anxiety, depression, autism, and sensory processing disorder.

-A microfiber blanket is a mixture of many different types of fibres making it smoother, softer and hygienically cleaner than any other fabric.
-The materials often include polyester, rayon and nylon.
+A microfiber blanket is a mixture of many different types of fibers making it smoother, softer, and hygienically cleaner than any other fabric.
+The materials often include polyester, rayon, and nylon.
 Generally, it is a polyester blanket that is very finely woven.
 Since it is a very finely woven blanket, any dust particles cannot penetrate or enter it which makes it hygienically clean and safe to use.

 This blanket is extremely soft and comfortable.
 It won’t irritate the skin and is ideal for people who suffer from allergies.

-Cotton blankets are the one of the most popular choices when it comes to blankets used in homes.
+Cotton blankets are one of the most popular choices when it comes to blankets used in homes.
 They are super easy to carry, are lightweight, and hypoallergenic which makes them ideal for people with skin issues.
-If you are looking for a low maintenance blanket, then this would be the best option for you.
+If you are looking for a low-maintenance blanket, then this would be the best option for you.

-Cotton: Cotton is a natural fibre harvested from plants.
-It can help regulate temperature in warm and cold climates because of its breathability.
+Cotton: Cotton is a natural fiber harvested from plants.
+It can help regulate the temperature in warm and cold climates because of its breathability.
 It is hypoallergenic and becomes soft with each wash.